PrincetonUniversity/FOCUS/output.md

 Intermediate coil data (XYZ points in space) are stored in binary file *.example.filaments.000001*.
   So you can use them to plot coil evolution movie.
 (Better way is to use the data in hdf5 file.)

-Various post-processing options are available and they are controlled by `post_proc`.
+Various post-processing options are available and they are controlled by `case_postproc`.
 Here is a list of available functions.

 | post_proc | actions                                                              |